-The 18 light and airy rooms and suites are sleek in style and come with comfortable four-poster beds, white-tiled en-suites and modern amenities, from air conditioning to speedy Wi-Fi.
-Each manage to strike the perfect balance between contemporary and classically cool, making sure Galle’s rich heritage remains a feature.
-This amalgamation of the city’s rich culture is also reflected in the hotel's overall architecture and interior design; the building has been beautifully renovated back to its glorious 17th century self and furnished with tasteful and understated Middle Eastern touches, reflecting the fort’s Moorish history.
+The 18 stylish rooms and suites are sleek in style and come with comfortable four-poster beds, white-tiled en-suites and modern amenities.
+There is a perfect balance between contemporary and classically cool, making sure Galle’s heritage remains a feature.
+Their restaurant, Church Street Social, is a popular for their gourmet dishes among guests, locals and day-trippers alike so you can expect a lively atmosphere here.
+The amalgamation of the city’s cultural influences is also reflected in the hotel's overall architecture and interior design; the building has been beautifully renovated and furnished with tasteful and understated Middle Eastern touches,